tritli/api/README.md

 2. Run the container
     > `docker run -it --cpuset-cpus="0-3" -p 80:80 tritliapi`

+[logo]: docs/images/logo.png "Trit.li Logo"
-[sfl]: docs/images/20190723_api_sfl.png "Retrieving the short URL to a long URL - Storing the URL on the tangle"
+[sfl]: docs/images/api_sfl.png "Retrieving the short URL to a long URL - Storing the URL on the tangle"
-[lfs]: docs/images/20190723_api_lfs.png "Retrieving the long URL to a short URL - Retrieving the URL from the tangle"
+[lfs]: docs/images/api_lfs.png "Retrieving the long URL to a short URL - Retrieving the URL from the tangle"